datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 We require a few key pieces of metadata.
 Additional information can be included in the “Usage Notes” section of the description, or as a separate readme.txt file archived alongside the dataset files.
-The metadata entry form for Dash is based on fields from the
+The metadata entry form is based on fields from the
 [DataCite schema](http://schema.datacite.org/meta/kernel-3/index.html) and is broadly applicable to data from any field.

 #### Does the data have to be associated with a publication?